Teaching Ratings¶

 State the hypothesis:

-- $H_0:$ Mean beauty scores for tenured and non-tenured instructors are equal.
+- $H_0:$ The average beauty scores for tenured and non-tenured instructors are equal.

-- $H_1:$ There is a difference in mean beauty scores for tenured and non-tenured instructors.
+- $H_1:$ There is a difference in the average beauty scores for tenured and non-tenured instructors.

 # X is the input variables (or independent variables)